wiremind/chartreuse/README.md

     $ kubectl apply -f customResourceDescription-expecteddeploymentscales.yaml

+# Configuration

+TBD

-## Steps
+## How it works

+The steps are:

+ - Pre-deployment job (i.e a script that is run n kubernetes BEFORE deploying the new version of your app in kubernetes):
+    - Detect if an alembic migration is required, if not, exit
- - Pre-deployment job: Stop all celeries
+    - Stop all celeries, nginx-uwsgi, cron
- - Run normal deployment
+ - Run normal kubernetes deployment
  - Post-deployment job:
+    - Detect if an alembic migration is required, if not, exit
-    - Migrate
+    - Do alembic migration
-    - Restart all celeries
+    - Restart all pods that have been stopped before

-It has been decided to keep the nginx/uwsgi alive (unless manual intervention of planned downtime for long migrations).